-- (f) contact the Department (or other entity nominated by the Department on its website) and: - (i) notify it of the actions taken in accordance with subclauses (2)(a) to (e); and - (ii) provide it with a copy of the risk assessment conducted in accordance with subclause (2)(e)Error!
-Reference source not found.; and - (iii) provide the Department (or other entity nominated by the Department) with contact details of any exposed persons (whether or not workers) identified pursuant to subclause (2)Error!
-Reference source not found.; and - (iv) comply with any further directions given by the Department or WorkSafe in relation to closure of the Work Premises (or part of the Work Premises) and/or cleaning; and - (g) where the work premises (or part of the work premises) is closed, not reopen that work premises (or that part of the work premises which was closed) until all of the following have occurred: - (i) the employer has complied with all of its obligations under subclauses (2)(a) to (f); and - (ii) the Department has completed all relevant contact tracing.
+- (f) contact the Department (or other entity nominated by the Department on its website) and: - (i) notify it of the actions taken in accordance with subclauses (a) to (e); and - (ii) provide it with a copy of the risk assessment conducted in accordance with subclause (e); and - (iii) provide the Department (or other entity nominated by the Department) with contact details of any exposed persons (whether or not workers) identified pursuant to subclause (c); and - (iv) comply with any further directions given by the Department or WorkSafe in relation to closure of the Work Premises (or part of the Work Premises) and/or cleaning; and - (g) where the work premises (or part of the work premises) is closed, not reopen that work premises (or that part of the work premises which was closed) until all of the following have occurred: - (i) the employer has complied with all of its obligations under subclauses (a) to (f); and - (ii) the Department has completed all relevant contact tracing.

-Note: employers must comply with their obligations under occupational health and safety laws, including notifying WorkSafe in accordance with the Occupational Health and Safety (COVID-19 Incident Notification) Regulations 2021.
+Note: employers must comply with their obligations under occupational health and safety laws, including notifying WorkSafe in accordance with the

+Occupational Health and Safety (COVID-19 Incident Notification) Regulations 2021.

-15. Self-quarantine of exposed persons
+15. Testing requirements for exposed persons

-A worker who has been notified under clause 14(2)(c)that they may have been exposed to COVID-19 must:
+A person who has been notified under clause 14(2)(c) that they are an exposed person at a work premises must: